rdebath/Brainfuck/README.md

 The programs bf2bash.sh, bf2c.awk and all brainfuck source code, including any embedded in the C code are explicitly granted public domain status.

-The code in the tools directory has it's own licensing.
+The code in the tools and the testing directories have their own licensing.